-MEETING OF THE PUBLIC TRUST BOARD - Thursday 6 th June 2019 Integrated Care Partnership Progress Report June 2019 AGENDA ITEM: Report Author and Job Title: Michelle McManus Responsible Director: Daren Fradgley Walsall Together Interim Walsall Programme Manager Together Programme Director Action Required Approve □ Discuss ⊠ Inform ⊠ Ass sure 🗆 Executive Summary This paper updates the Bo Together work undertaken for each item: form in May; terms Plan will be present A Senior Managem (WTPO) have been space at Jubilee Ho SMT meetings are agenda for the ICP A robust Transform governance structu formation of a Clinic will ensure clinical a ICP; SMT is working throincluding identificati system plans and s Work to full integrat teams in the commit of reference and a sed to the Public Tent Team (SMT) a established include use to allow co-locate have been agreed and professional incomplete and co-locate have been agreed and professional incomplete and co-locate have been agreed and professional incomplete and co-locate have been agreed and co-locate have and Programme Office ding identified office ocation; start to drive the y and programme eed including the lel (COM) Group, which input into the work of the the Programme Plan, and alignment with other ealth and social care Access (SPA) is 2019/20 and a planned in Centre in June 19.
-Recommendation Board members to NOTE Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This paper outlines the programme of work and mitigate the risks in relation I provides assurn to the following a not agree a sui rance to the board to BAF risks: table alliance approach with the Local Health Ecol nomy partners it w vill not be able to deliver a sustainable integrated care model; BAF004 Failure to progress the delivery of the Walsall Integrated model for health and social care.
-Resource implications There are no new resource in There are no new resource implications associated with this report.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 6 th June 2019 Integrated Care Partnersh ip Progress Report June 20 019 AGENDA ITEM: 10 Report Author and Job Title: Michelle McManus Walsall Together Programme Manager Daren Fradgley Interim Walsall Together Programme Director Action Required Approve 🗆 Discuss  Inform  Ass sure 🗆 Executive Summary form in May; terms Plan will be present A Senior Managem (WTPO) have been space at Jubilee Ho SMT meetings are agenda for the ICP A robust Transform governance structu formation of a Clinic will ensure clinical a ICP; SMT is working thro including identificat system plans and s Work to full integrat teams in the comm Detailed design of t underway including visit to Rotherham of Agreement and to start place e Partnership (ICI of reference and ted to the Public T ent Team (SMT) established inclu- ouse to allow co-lo- underway and wil Board; ation Methodolog re have been agro- cal Operating Moo and professional i bugh the detail of ion of sponsors at trategies; te and co-locate h unity is ongoing; he Single Point of a pilot for Winter Care Coordination finalise the Walsa P) Board met in shadow an outline Programme Trust Board in July; and Programme Office ding identified office ocation; I start to drive the y and programme eed including the del (COM) Group, which nput into the work of the the Programme Plan, nd alignment with other ealth and social care f Access (SPA) is 2019/20 and a planned of Centre in June 19.
+Recommendation Board members to NOTE J. Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This paper outlines the progress in relation to the Walsall Together programme of work and provides assurance to the board to mitigate the risks in relation to the following BAF risks: BAF003 If the Trust does not agree a suitable alliance approach with the Local Health Eco - a sustainable integrated care model; BAF004 Failure to progress the delivery of the Walsall Integrated model for health and social care.
+Resource implications There are no new resource implications associated with this report.
 Legal and Equality and Diversity implications The Walsall Together Programme Plan will include an EDI assessment overall and individual assessments for each project.
-Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at home ⊠ Strategic objective this Partners ⊠ Value colleagues □ report aims to support) Resources ⊠
+Strategic Objectives (highlight which Trust Safe, high quality care $\boxtimes$ Care at home $\boxtimes$ Strategic objective this Partners 🖂 Value colleagues report aims to support) Resources ⊠